Dental Implants – Katy, TX

 Missing All Teeth

 Tired of your current denture?
-A series of four to six dental implants can hold a full or partial denture with ease.
+A series of four to six dental implants can hold a full denture with ease.
 And, with Dr. Boldridge’s expertise, you can choose from All-on-4 or hybrid dentures to solve your extensive tooth loss.

 Understanding the Cost of Dental Implants

 The cost of your dental implant treatment is difficult to determine until you have a consultation at our dental office.
 For one, if you need preparatory treatments to receive dental implants, including bone grafts, sinus lifts, or periodontal therapy, your overall cost will increase.
 Furthermore, replacing more teeth requires more implants and more complex restorations to complete, therefore raising costs.

 With that said, dental implants are still considered to be the most cost-effective solution because of the many restorative and functional benefits they provide.
 As a long-term investment, you won’t need to maintain them as often as other tooth replacement options and you’ll be able to eat all the foods you want without worry.
 The same cannot be said for bridges or dentures because they do not replace the roots of teeth.

 There is no fixed dental implant cost because every patient is different.
 The total amount you’ll end up paying is dependent on several factors, such as how many teeth you need to get replaced.
 On average, you can expect to pay more if you’re missing more teeth since you’ll need a higher number of implant posts to treat your tooth loss.
 Another factor that will affect the cost is the type of material the implant is made of, such as titanium or ceramic.